 No refund will be granted after the Candidate participates in more than 8 weeks of the course.
 The date of withdrawal shall be the date that the RTO receives the refund application accompanied by the relevant supporting documentation.

 3.7 Deferral is the postponement of study.
 In the event of unforeseen personal circumstances, an application for

 deferment must be made in writing to the Training Manager at CEAV Institute for consideration using the Withdrawal/Deferral form.
-Administration fees are non-refundable and deferment from the course does not warrant a refund.
 If a candidate requires a refund, they should withdraw.